 Our liquidity and capital resources reflect our ability to generate cash flow to meet our obligations to shareholders, customers (payments to satisfy claims on title policies), vendors, employees, lenders and others.
-As of December 31, 2020, our total cash and investments, including amounts reserved pursuant to statutory requirements, aggregated \$1.1 billion (\$621.2 million, net of statutory reserves on cash and investments).
-Of our total cash and investments at December 31, 2020, \$814.8 million (\$546.0 million, net of statutory reserves) was held in the United States (U.S.) and the rest internationally, principally in Canada.
+As of December 31, 2021, our total cash and investments, including amounts reserved pursuant to statutory requirements, aggregated \$1.2 billion.
+Of our total cash and investments at December 31, 2021, \$798.3 million (\$517.5 million, net of statutory reserves) was held in the United States (U.S.) and the rest internationally, principally in Canada.

-Cash held at the parent company totaled \$3.6 million at December 31, 2020.
-As a holding company, the parent company is funded principally by cash from its subsidiaries in the form of dividends, operating and other administrative expense reimbursements and pursuant to intercompany tax sharing agreements.
-The expense reimbursements are paid in accordance with management agreements, approved by the Texas Department of Insurance (TDI), among us and our subsidiaries.
-In addition to funding operating expenses, cash held at the parent company is used for dividend payments to common stockholders.
-To the extent such uses exceed cash available, the parent company is dependent on distributions from Guaranty, its regulated title insurance underwriter.
+As a holding company, the parent company is funded principally by cash from its subsidiaries' earnings in the form of dividends, operating and other administrative expense reimbursements and pursuant to intercompany tax sharing agreements.
+Cash held at the parent company and its unregulated subsidiaries (which totaled \$85.9 million at December 31, 2021) is available for funding the parent company's operating expenses, interest payments on debt and dividend payments to common stockholders.
+The parent company also receives distributions from Guaranty, its regulated title insurance underwriter, to meet cash requirements for acquisitions and other strategic investments.

-A substantial majority of our consolidated cash and investments as of December 31, 2020 was held by Guaranty and its subsidiaries.
+A substantial majority of our consolidated cash and investments as of December 31, 2021 was held by Guaranty and its subsidiaries.
 The use and investment of these funds, dividends to the parent company, and cash transfers between Guaranty and its subsidiaries and the parent company are subject to certain legal and regulatory restrictions.
 In general, Guaranty may use its cash and investments in excess of its legally-mandated statutory premium reserve (established in accordance with requirements under Texas law) to fund its insurance operations, including claims payments.
 Guaranty may also, subject to certain limitations, provide funds to its subsidiaries (whose operations consist principally of field title offices and ancillary services operations) for their operating and debt service needs.

 We maintain investments in accordance with certain statutory requirements for the funding of statutory premium reserves.
 Statutory premium reserves are required to be fully funded and invested in high-quality securities and short-term investments.
 Statutory reserve funds are not available for current claims payments, which must be funded from current operating cash flow.
-Included in investments in debt and equity securities are statutory reserve funds of approximately \$496.6 million at December 31, 2020.
-In addition, included within cash and cash equivalents are statutory reserve funds of approximately \$20.0 million at December 31, 2020.
+Included in investments in debt and equity securities are statutory reserve funds of approximately \$523.5 million at December 31, 2021.
+In addition, included within cash and cash equivalents are statutory reserve funds of approximately \$41.4 million at December 31, 2021.
 Although these cash statutory reserve funds are not restricted or segregated in depository accounts, they are required to be held pursuant to state statutes.
 If the Company fails to maintain minimum investments or cash and cash equivalents sufficient to meet statutory requirements, the Company may be subject to fines or other penalties, including potential revocation of its business license.
-As of December 31, 2020, our known claims reserve totaled \$68.9 million and our estimate of claims that may be reported in the future, under generally accepted accounting principles, totaled \$427.4 million.
-In addition to this, we had cash and investments (excluding equity method investments) of \$428.9 million which are available for underwriter operations, including claims payments.
+As of December 31, 2021, our known claims reserve totaled \$75.9 million and our estimate of claims that may be reported in the future, under U.S. generally accepted accounting principles, totaled \$473.7 million.
+In addition to this, we had cash and investments (excluding equity method investments) of \$339.2 million which are available for underwriter operations, including claims payments.